 An Advanced (External) Specimen Repository can be configured to support specimen request and tracking.
-The Specimen Request Tutorial includes a walk-through of the role of the Specimen Coordinator
+The Tutorial: Specimen Request System includes a walk-through of the role of the Specimen Coordinator

 .
-This page provides additional detail about the Specimen Request Settings A specimen request goes through a number of states from start to finish.
+This page provides additional detail about the Specimen Request Settings

+A specimen request goes through a number of states from start to finish.
 For example: